ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~
 {: #fig-req-pt title="Plaintext Request Content"}

-An Encapsulated Request is comprised of a length-prefixed key identifier and a
+An Encapsulated Request is comprised of a key identifier and a HPKE-protected
-HPKE-protected request message.
-HPKE protection includes an encapsulated KEM
+request message.
+HPKE protection includes an encapsulated KEM shared secret (or
-shared secret (or `enc`), plus the AEAD-protected request message.
-An
+`enc`), plus the AEAD-protected request message.
+An Encapsulated Request is
-Encapsulated Request is shown in {{fig-enc-request}}. {{request}} describes the
+shown in {{fig-enc-request}}. {{request}} describes the process for constructing
-process for constructing and processing an Encapsulated Request.
+and processing an Encapsulated Request.

 ~~~
 Encapsulated Request {